-Emerging Issues

-- Maternal and Child Health, Nutrition and Sanitation
+Emerging Issues - Maternal and Child Health, Nutrition and Sanitation

-unique needs given the social-cultural and security context of the region.
+Conflict constraining access in Karamoja: The Karamoja region presents with unique needs given the social-cultural and security context of the region.
 Many children in the region cannot be reached by services due the nomadic nature of their culture.
-However, the frequent incidents of insecurity also constrain the provision of services to community; they move so much.
+However, the frequent incidents of insecurity also constrain the provision of services to the children.

+Now one of the constraints is high mobility of the community; they move so much.
 So even if you say you're putting on outreach here, so these children come and get services, next time they will shift.
 So, you again must trace for where they've shifted, and then you follow them there.

-> Then the other one is the issue of insecurity.
+Then the other one is the issue of insecurity.
 See, now, there's a lot of insecurity right now.
 So, there are places where we cannot even go for an outreach, those types of children, you cannot go there...